Interactive Visualization Project

 Grading Specification: Interactivity

 The focus here will be on the manner in which your interactive is implemented and enhances your narrative.
+An S requires:

 - Minimum interactive criteria met (See options A-C above.)